microsoft/AzureMonitorCommunity/Azure Services/Azure Operator Distributed Services/README.md

 - `deployWorkbooks.sh` - Shell script utility for deploying all workbooks to a log analytics workspace
 - `/templates` - Folder contains workbook templates

 The following sections describe these resources in greater detail.
+The sample workbooks can be deployed one at a time or scripting can be used to deploy multiple workbooks.

-### Deployment
+### Individual Workbook Deployment

 To use the Azure CLI to deploy a workbook ARM template, login to the Azure CLI and set your subscription.